carewebframework/carewebframework-vista/README.md

 # VistA Adapter for CareWeb Framework
 This project allows the CareWeb Framework to run on top of the Veterans Health Administration's [VistA EMR](http://www.ehealth.va.gov/VistA.asp).
 It is pre-configured to run on the  [WorldVistA WVEHR database](http://worldvista.org/Software_Download)  (not provided), but can be run on other VistA distros as well.

-The project includes a Java port of the Medsphere RPC broker and integrates broker-based security with the Spring Security framework.
+The project includes the NETSERV RPC broker and integrates broker-based security with the Spring Security framework.

 The project also includes several clinical plugins, some fully functional while others are in the early